Nigje/ExceptionBenchmark/Readme.md

 ## The custom benchmark

 In this project, .Net 7 was used on Ubuntu 22.04 to make a benchmark.
+It has two sections to compare expenses in different situation.
 In the first part of the benchmark, it used a recursive function to create different depths, which made very simple stack traces in console applications, while in the second part it has called a web API to make more complex stack traces.
 The following functions are used to create different depth stack traces.
 In the first function, a status code is returned, whereas in the second one, an exception is thrown.

 ```c#
     private async Task<int> ReturnStatusCodeAsync(int depth = 0)